-Choosing the best CPU for gaming can be a confusing decision for you if you don't understand much about CPUs and what's happening in the PC market.
+Choosing the best CPU for your new gaming computer can be a confusing decision if you don't understand much about hardware and what's happening in the PC market.
 There are many different models to choose from that range in price from less than 100 bucks all the way up to 1K and over, all with different features, speeds, and other techno-mumbo-jumbo so it's easy to get stuck deciding what's the best choice for your budget and gaming (and non-gaming) needs.

-This simplified buying guide on how to choose the best CPU will help you understand a little bit about the world of CPUs, so that you can make a smarter choice in choosing the best CPU for your gaming needs.
-We will also provide specific recommendations on the best-rated gaming CPUs to buy right now if you are looking for both value and performance.
+This simplified buying guide on how to choose the best CPU will help you understand a little bit about the current state of the processor market, so that you can make a smarter choice in choosing the best CPU for your gaming needs.
+We also provide specific recommendations on the current best bang for your buck processors on the market right now.

 So what exactly is the CPU anyway?
 The CPU (Central Processing Unit) is one of the most important components in any computer system, and could be described as the brains of a computer.
 It contains the logic circuitry that performs the instructions of the software you run.
 The performance of your games and other applications will be directly related to this tiny little microprocessor.